 Jane’s first published novel, The Italian Groom, sold to Harlequin Presents in 2000.
-Since then, Jane has been prolific, penning 43 novels and 7 novellas for four different publishers.
-Jane is a five finalist for the prestigious RITA award from Romance Writers of America, and won the RITA 2014 for her Tule novella, Take Me, Cowboy.
+Since then, Jane has been prolific, penning over 50 novels and novellas for four different publishers.
+Jane is a six-time finalist for the prestigious RITA award from Romance Writers of America, and won the RITA 2014 for her Tule novella, Take Me, Cowboy.

 The publication of The Frog Prince in May 2005 marked a new avenue for Jane’s career.
 Taking a more literary turn than her previous work, Jane stayed close to home, using the backdrop of exciting San Francisco to look at the complex relationships between mothers, daughters and the men they love.

 July 2006 marked the release of Jane’s second multi-bestselling modern lit novel, Flirting With Forty, set in Seattle and Hawaii.
 Selected as Redbook Magazine‘s Red Hot Read for 2006, Flirting with Forty was reprinted seven times in six weeks before being optioned by Sony for Lifetime TV.
 The film aired in December 2008 starring Heather Locklear and Robert Buckley, was one of Lifetime’s 3 most successful films of 2008 and is now available on DVD at major retail stores.